Although a chicken’s needs are fairly basic, getting the right kit can make life so much easier for the owner.

 Chickens are messy eaters and a well-designed feeder will keep food from being scattered around to become sour and attract vermin.

 Cylinder feeders are widely available – choose one with a partitioned trough to keep waste to a minimum.
-A leak-proof ‘hat’ is essential to prevent feed from being ruined by rain.
+A leak-proof ‘hat’ is essential for feeders that are placed outside to prevent feed from being ruined by rain.

 Raising the feeder helps keep the food free of debris.
 Some feeders have legs or can be hung up – otherwise you can buy a feeder stand or use a couple of bricks.